mariekavkova/ecoLogical/README.md

    * count carbon emissions this product or activity has
    * show alternatives

+Educational purpose - seeing how complex could be a journey of a chocolate bar from chocolate beans to a shelf in our local shop could not only change some of our behaviors but inspire us to activelly seeking solutions with less impact on our planet and acknowledge power of AI for processing big amount of data.

 ## Data sources and AI methods
 1st step - what activities, products etc. we would like to run through the app?
 We can either: